frequently asked questions

 What events have been cancelled or postponed?

-All Kayo events have been cancelled or postponed through the end of May.
-We realize the Covid-19 pandemic situation is evolving rapidly and it is unclear at this time whether we will be able to move forward with our June events.
-We will relay any additional information as soon as it is available.
+Each of the 2020 Kayo Summits have been postponed or rescheduled.
+We realize the COVID-19 pandemic situation is evolving rapidly and we will relay any additional information as soon as it is available.
+New event dates are available on the Events page.

 What is included with the registration price?